Bios

 About Matthew C. Gagliardo

-Matthew C. Gagliardo is Special Counsel at Hinman, Howard & Kattell’s Elmira Office.
+Matthew C. Gagliardo is a Partner at Hinman, Howard & Kattell’s Elmira Office.
 He has practiced Social Security, workers compensation and criminal defense since 2008.
 He is a member of the firm’s workers’ compensation, Litigation, Social Security and Criminal Defense practice groups.
 He is licensed to practice law both in the state of New York and Commonwealth of Pennsylvania.
 He is also admitted to practice in the United States District Court, Western District of New York.

 Matt has vast experience representing injured workers and volunteer firefighters under matters involving the New York State Workers Compensation Law.
 Matt also has experience representing individuals in their applications for Social Security Disability and Supplemental Security Income.